The Locker Key

 “What kind of deposition?”

 “Call it a confession.
-This would include your complicity in the deaths of Terry Marlowe and Tony Corelli and your hiring a contract killer named LaMarr Wycliffe to kill Titus Riley and a couple of goons working for him.”
+This would include your complicity in the deaths of Terry Marlowe and Tony Corelli and your hiring a contract killer named LaMarr Wycliffe to kill Titus Riley and a couple of assholes working for him.”

 “How the hell do you know all that?”